yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ### 0.0.16

+Almost Christmas!

 - Capability to export a single source, rule, transform or identity profile from the tree view
+- Capability to refine export from the command palette or from a tenant in the tree view
 - Capability to import a sp-config
+- Can refresh identities under an identity profile (cf. [#30](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/30))
 - Fix error when exporting to file (cf. [#35](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/35))

 ### 0.0.15